Jonathan Handel

 Jonathan Handel is an American entertainment lawyer, journalist, author and commentator.

+Handel is an expert on entertainment labor, having reported extensively on the WGA, SAG-AFTRA, DGA, IATSE and other unions.
+He has previously served as outside Special Counsel to SAG-AFTRA, and on the legal staff of the WGA.

-He practices entertainment and technology law at TroyGould and currently serves as an executive at WIO.
-He previously served as outside Special Counsel to SAG-AFTRA.
-Prior to this, he was a journalist at The Hollywood Reporter, and has also written for the Los Angeles Times and Variety.
+Prior to this, he was a journalist at The Hollywood Reporter, and has also written for the Los Angeles Times, Variety and Puck.
 Additionally, he has authored five books and is an adjunct professor at Southwestern Law School and lecturer in law at the USC Gould School of Law.

+He currently practices entertainment and technology law at TroyGould and serves as an executive at WIO.

 Education and career

 Handel studied Applied Mathematics, graduating from Harvard College in 1982, and Harvard Law School in 1990.

 He began his law career clerking for Judge Irving Goldberg on the United States Court of Appeals for the Fifth Circuit in Dallas, TX.

 In 1991, he was selected to serve as a federal associate independent counsel to investigate alleged White House political misconduct related to the search of then-Arkansas Gov. Bill Clinton's passport files.

 In the months prior to the 2007–2008 Writers Guild of America strike, Handel began publishing a series of blogs on the Huffington Post, leading to him becoming recognized as an expert regarding Hollywood unions.

 From 2010 to 2020, Handel was a journalist at The Hollywood Reporter.

 In 2020, he was appointed as outside Special Counsel to SAG-AFTRA.

 As of 2022, Handel serves as an executive at WIO, an entertainment software company.

 Handel regularly provides legal analysis for media outlets such as The New York Times, BBC, Reuters, NBC, CNN, ABC and CBS.